-Our capital expenditures were \$2.1 million for both the quarters ended March 31, 2009 and 2010.
-Our capital expenditures were \$7.1 million in both 2007 and 2008 and increased to \$9.7 million in 2009, an increase of \$2.6 million, or 36.6%.
-The increase was related primarily to investments to enhance our existing processing systems and to develop a new European processing system.
+Our capital expenditures were \$7.1 million in both 2007 and 2008 and increased to \$9.7 million in 2009, an increase of \$2.6 million, or 37.0%.
+The increase was primarily related to investments to enhance our existing processing systems and to develop a new European processing system.
 We anticipate our capital expenditures to increase to approximately \$10.7 million during 2010 as we continue to enhance our existing processing systems.